roboncode/clean-architecture/README.md

 # Test Driven Development (TDD)

-The demo was built using TDD ensuring all business logic passes and has coverage.
+The demo is built using TDD ensuring all business logic passes and has coverage.
 Tests were built and tested using [Vitest](https://vitest.dev/).
 Vitest is built on top of [Jest](https://jestjs.io/).
 If you know Jest, you know Vitest.
 Vitest supports TypeScript by default.
 Here is a great overview video on Vitest: https://www.youtube.com/watch?v=7f-71kYhK00

 ![Code Coverage](./images/code_coverage.png)